Mememan97GithubEdition/supercop-nextbot-cooler/README.txt

   Anything non-ttt
   supercop_nextbot_generic_invasionchance    Chance for supercop to invade, rolled once every minute, 0 never spawns, 100, always. supercop_nextbot_generic_invasionlength    How long in minutes, will supercop invade for?
-0 to never despawn.
+0 for the invasion to never end.

   Other
   supercop_nextbot_jog                 Should supercop jog supercop_nextbot_do_prints           Do supercop prints? supercop_nextbot_do_invadingalarm    Do manhack alarm when spawned?

+  supercop_nextbot_do_navpatcher       Do supercop navpatcher?
+Fixes supercop not being able to use some stairs. supercop_nextbot_do_navsave          If navpatcher ran, save the navmesh after supercop is removed?

 Global Funcs
   supercopNextbot_CopCanInvade()    Finds a spot for supercop to spawn, and if there is none, or there's already an invading supercop, or there's no navmesh, returns false.